 I agree with Paul when he says, “Going from zero to a hundred is just not going to happen in most organizations” when implementing personalization.
 In the podcast, he shares some simple ways to get started on the front-end user experience, from scheduling emails to selecting subject titles.

-But personalization also requires collecting more information about the customer, building up their profile, integrating data across their journeys, and enriching with third-party data.
-I believe implementing a CDP in iterations is the key investment to incrementally improve the data and enable machine learning to support it.
+But personalization also requires collecting more information about the customer, building up their profile, integrating data across their journeys, and enriching with first-party data.
+Implementing a customer data platform in iterations is the key investment to incrementally improve the data and enable machine learning to support it.
+The advantage of AI-native CDPs is that AI capabilities improve automatically as more data flows into the platform — creating a virtuous cycle of better data, better decisioning, and better experiences.

 Personalization must also be compliant, and Paul and I leave recommendations for CMOs on what steps they should consider supporting rapid experimentation while avoiding privacy risks.
 Successful customer-facing AI and machine learning programs require collaboration between marketers, data scientists, and privacy officers, especially when scaling successful experiments.